Species Iris Group of North America

 The SIGNA Seed Exchange is the heart of SIGNA.
 Growing iris from seed is a unique opportunity and challenge.
 Seed donations are reduced from last year, but still has a wide range of offers.
 Seed orders are filled in the order received.
 Seed can be ordered from this printed form in the SIGNA Newsletter or on-line at the SIGNA web site www.signa.org.
 The web site has late arrivals so please check for the most current updates including those that are SOLD OUT.
-Seeds will be shipped in Jan. and Feb., 2013.
-Orders received after Mid-March, 2013 will be filled from a reduced inventory by the Membership Chairman, Rodney Barton.
+Seeds are shipped in the early months of the year.
+Orders received after Mid-March will be filled from a reduced inventory by the Membership Chairman, Rodney Barton.
 Please refer to the web site if placing a late order.

 MEMBERS ONLY: Seeds are only available to members of SIGNA.
-Please share your SIGNA list with friends who are non-members.
-They may copy the order blank, send in their own order, but must include payment for one year's membership (including a reduced price electronic membership) along with their seed order.
+Please share your SIGNA seed list with friends who are non-members.
+They may copy the order blank and send in their own order, but must include payment for one year's membership (even the basic price electronic membership) along with their seed order.
 We have included a place at the bottom of the order blank for new members to join and order at the same time.
 If you are already a member and wish to pay your dues, you may do that in one mailing with one check or by Pay Pal.
-We do not accept direct credit card payments.
+We do not accept credit card payments.

-PRICE: The price of all seeds is $1 per packet.
-The cost of shipping has been increased this year due to increases in cost of postage.
-There is a flat $3 charge for shipping and supplies for each order to an address in the USA.
-Orders to all other countries including Canada must pay $6 per order.
+PRICE: The price of all seeds is unchanged at $1 per packet.
+There is a minimum of 4 seeds per packet (5 per packet of SIGNA Select).
+The cost of shipping continues to increase due to higher cost of postage.
+This has forced us to raise the charge for shipping.
+There is a flat $3 charge for each order to an address in the USA.
+Orders to all other countries including Canada must pay $7 per order.
+We regret the high cost to foreign members, but this charge is less than the actual costs to SIGNA.
 If ordering and paying on-line, there is an added $1 per Pay Pal transaction.
 If you send a check or cash DO NOT add the $1 Pay Pal charge.
-The Seed Exchange is the primary fund-raiser for SIGNA and donations are very much appreciated.

-SEED LIST INFO: Each variety has a code that indicates year of the list, an alphabet code for the kind of iris and a three digit serial number such as 12TB021.
-All seeds in this year's list have the prefix "12".
+SEED LIST INFO: Each variety has a code that indicates year of the list, an alphabet code for the kind of iris and a three digit serial number such as 14TB021.
+All seeds in this year's list have the prefix "14".
 The list is divided into 6 sections.
 The alphabetic code is as follows: